 Below the cover which absorbs moisture to retain its grippy feeling, the core is supported by a butyl rubber core for strength and a spongy rubber to make it feel softer.
 The pebbled accent to the cover also helps to catch and to release the ball because it’s softer to hold and has a comfortable surface grip without being too sticky to the touch either.

-How to select the Best outdoor basketball
+How to Select the Best Indoor/Outdoor Basketball

 The materials also matter when playing on either an outdoor or indoor court that responds differently to synthetic and leather covers over the basketball.
 The stickiness on the cover’s surface changes the amount of grip necessary to hold the ball, bounce it, and move around the court.
 Too much stickiness is just as much of a problem one that’s slippery.
 The inner core also changes from ball design to ball design with different products and ball manufacturers taking a varied approach to the basketballs in their product range.